 The sessionSecurityAttr element is defined using a standardized SAML AtttributeStatementType imported from the SAML namespace “urn:oasis:names:tc:SAML:2.0:assertion” with an NSI specific extension, adding a string based type and name attribute to this root element.
 This allows for multiple sessionSecurityAttr elements to be specified in the nsiHeader element, with each one identified for a specific use via the type and name attributes (for example, supplying user credentials per NSA domain).

-The expected (default) behaviour is that an originating uRA would populate the security element based on the entity making the NSI request.
-Any NSA AG receiving these security elements would pass these on to all children, however, deployment specific behaviours may be introduced that change this default behaviour.
+The expected (default) behaviour is that a uRA will populate the security element based on information from/about the Originating Entity making the NSI request.
+Any NSA AG receiving these security elements will normally pass these on to all child NSAs, however, deployment specific behaviours may be introduced that change this default behaviour.

-Other NSA along the Service Plane path can add additional security attributes to a message; these are either new attributes that are deemed useful for NSAs downstream on the Service Plane path, or modified attributes that are the result of evaluating existing message security attributes.
+Other NSAs along the Service Plane path can add additional security attributes to a message; these are either new attributes that are deemed useful for NSAs downstream on the Service Plane path, or modified attributes that are the result of evaluating existing message security attributes.
 Any NSA should be transparent to security attributes, meaning that all received attributes plus any potential new attributes are passed on to all downstream NSAs untouched.

-An NSA SHOULD transparently pass all session security attributes from a received NSI request message through to all children NSA receiving an NSI request message as part of the reservation.
+An NSA SHOULD transparently pass all session security attributes from a received NSI request message through to all child NSAs receiving an NSI request message as part of the reservation.

 An NSA MAY add additional security attributes before sending a message on to a child NSA if that NSA has specific context information needed in the authorization flow of the message.